windwingwalker/article/README.md

 # Article

 ## Background
-The application is one of the back-end application of my blog.
-The application consists of microservices, each microservice represent an operation about articles.
+This **repository** stores everything of an application.
+The **application** is one of the back-end application of my blog.
+The application consists of **microservices**, each microservice represent an operation about articles.

 ## Repository strusture
 - `README.md`: This file, stating the basic information of the whole repository.